skandasoft/browser-plus/README.md

   >   apm rebuild-module-cache

+  >   npm install --> This will install all dependency

 2. __How to open browser in atom?__

    ctrl+shift+p(cmd+shift+p) Browser Plus: Open.
 It opens the home page(maintained in the settings) or http://www.google.com.